Abe Thompson: Youth and college

-Thompson also played in the USL Premier Development League for Chesapeake Dragons and Boulder Rapids Reserve, and played club soccer for the Braddock Road Warhawks, with whom he won the 1999 Don Greer Cup and the 1999 US U-17 National Championship.
+Thompson also played club soccer for the Braddock Road Warhawks, with whom he won the 1999 Don Greer Cup (the US U-17 National Championship).

+Thompson was inducted in to the Virginia/DC Soccer Hall of Fame in 2021 along with best friend and teammate, Clarence Goodson.

 Professional career

 Thompson was drafted in the second round, 16th overall, of the 2005 MLS Supplemental Draft by FC Dallas, and subsequently spent four years in Texas.
 He was traded to Kansas City Wizards on September 5, 2008, in exchange for allocation money.

-Houston Dynamo acquired Thompson and allocation money from Kansas City in exchange for forward Kei Kamara.
-However, Thompson was waived at the end of the season and selected by Real Salt Lake in the resulting Waiver Draft.
-Thompson was waived by Real Salt Lake during the 2010 pre-season, without making an appearance for the club.
+Houston Dynamo acquired Thompson and allocation money from Kansas City in exchange for forward Kei Kamara during the 2009 season.
+Thompson signed with Miami FC/Fort Lauderdale Strikers on March 18, 2010.

-Thompson signed with USSF Division 2 club Miami FC on March 18, 2010.
-He re-signed with the club, now named Fort Lauderdale Strikers and playing in the North American Soccer League, on March 17, 2011.

 Fort Lauderdale re-signed Thompson in February 2012 as both player and assistant coach.
 At the end of the season, Thompson retired from professional soccer.